For Index of Brides, CLICK

 late Mr. Stalker, was united in marriage to Miss Muriel Grace Magee, eldest

 daughter of Mr. and Mrs. Robert J. Magee of Hayburn.
-The young couple were attended
+The young couple were

 Methodist